18 Books for Poetry Month

 This contribution to the stack of Prez biographies stands out for its rhythmic, elegant text and imagery-residing somewhere between poetry and prose.
 Use it to discuss the blurry line between the two forms.

-Subtitled "Celebrating Nature's Survivors," this fascinating collection from the team behind Song of the Water Boatman explores animals that have existed for millions of years, and asks readers to think about why some species make it and others don't.
+This fascinating collection from the team behind Song of the Water Boatman & Other Pond Poems explores animals that have existed for millions of years, and asks readers to think about why some species make it and others don't.

 Some Kind of Love